 There is no an easy way to ping a device from WAN, so I’m just blindly running a WOL wake up message using Wake On Lan app (I talked about it before) with Tasker support.
 There is no disadvantage to doing so, other than waiting a few extra seconds for the PC to be up and connected.
 After a short wait, I’m sending the AR message to start the server.

 Once more, AR message is sent to the EG on my PC to close the window, then Tasker cancels the notification, collapses the status bar and returns to the home screen.

 Because I used AutoNotification buttons to restart/close the server and to start the iperf, I have to link the commands to tasks that will handle it.
 The message has a simple format:

 and performs tasks created earlier or launches the iperf app.

-It’s a nerdy and probably not the most important profile in my collection, but you can learn few things from this setup.
-It also shows you how much work you can save by using universal notification system.
+It’s a nerdy and probably not the most important profile in my collection, but you can learn a few things from this setup.
+It also shows you how much work you can save by using a universal notification system.

 Download project files here.
 Bear in mind that Patreon supporters have early access to project files and videos.